roflmuffin/CounterStrikeSharp/docfx/docs/guides/hello-world-plugin.md

 # Hello World Plugin

+How to write your first plugin for CounterStrikeSharp

 ## Creating a New Project

 First, ensure you have the relevant .NET 7.0 SDK for your platform installed on your machine.
 You can find the links to the latest downloads on the <a href="https://dotnet.microsoft.com/en-us/download/dotnet/7.0" target="_blank"> official Microsoft download page</a>.